BenjaminLAZARD/Interviews/linkup/README.md

 ### Unit tests

 Many unit tests could be written, only a fraction are provided here under tests (lack of time to do a complete run).
 Pytest was used.
 Testing MongoDB connection implied a heavy use of mocking.
+If using .vscode, the settings.json should make the IDE's left bar compatible with tests runs, otherwise something like `poetry run python -m ./tests` should work.

 ## TODO